LyingMoon/DexRetargetingTest/README.md

 pip install -e .
 ```

-Download the MANO models from mano.is.tue.mpg.de and place them inside the manopth directory.
+Download the MANO models from [MANO website ↗](https://mano.is.tue.mpg.de) (It is superlink called Models & Code) and place them inside the manopth directory.
 Then run:

 ```bash
 unzip mano_v1_2.zip